Ballayage Hair vs Ombre Hair

 Since the hair colour is not taken up at the roots and remains darker at the top, balayage doesn’t require frequent touchups in comparison to a solid colour or traditional foils or highlights, although it’s important to maintain regular haircare treatments and regular visits to the hair salon to preserve optimal colour results.

-Talking to your stylist about what you want .
+Talking to your Salon's Professional Stylist about what you want .

 Make sure to discuss the colours you want.
-Golden highlights and rich browns look amazing on warmer skin tones, or for those with more pink in their complexion, ashy blonde highlights are more flattering for cooler skin tones.
+Golden highlights, rose gold and rich browns look amazing on warmer skin tones, or for those with more pink in their complexion, ashy blonde highlights are more flattering for cooler skin tones.

 Let them know about any concerns you have with your hair, and not just how you want it to look.
 Your stylist can tailor their methods with colour, frizziness, texture, or flatness issues, etc. in mind.

-Instead of trying to explain the style you want, bring in photos of exactly what you’re looking for.
+Instead of trying to explain the style you want, collect information by bringing in photos of exactly what you’re looking for.
 Just make sure the base colour at the roots, the hair length, and even thickness is not too different from yours.
 Talk over what it is precisely that you like about the tones, blending and highlight placement in the pictures.
+Ask them if any colour correction work is needed and listen carefully to their expert advice.

 Ensure you ask what’s needed to maintain the style before you start.
 Be honest about your hair maintenance routine and how much time and effort you’re able to spend on your hair so your stylist can advise you on the additional conditioning and styling required.